Annual Report from the Chair of the GfU for 2022

 Older issues: MGfU Reports #1-28 are available via the GFU website.

 Please direct any questions to N.J.
-Conard, M. Bolus or a member of the editorial board.
+Conard, S. Wolf or a member of the editorial board.

 Editor-in-Chief